dionysius01/alx-system_engineering-develops/0x01-shell_permissions/README.md

 7-everybody: gives execute problem to all users group and others
 8-James_Bond: gives 0 permissions to owner and group but full to others
 9-John_Doe: gives full permission to user and read and executable to group and write and execute to others
+10-mirror_permissions: gives the same permissions of olleh to hello 11-